 Durham Chemistry research group leaders maintain a large number of active collaborative research links with colleagues around the world.
-Summarised below is a small selection of current major projects supported by international funding agencies.
+Summarised below is a only small selection of current and recent major collaborative projects supported by international funding agencies.

 - NANOS3: Soft, Small, and Smart: Design, Assembly, and Dynamics of Novel Nanoparticles for Novel Industrial Applications is an FP7 funded Initial Training Network (ITN) in which Durham is represented by Professor Colin Bain.